karthikk99/Mode---RoR/README.md

 ----> Please input the database connection details ( Please do not enter wrong details )
 ----> Please input a correct query to execute ( Please do not make any typo error )
 ----> The result will be displayed in the HTML table
+----> No authetication is done
+----> No error handling logic implemented